-To grow your ability and maintain the thrill from picking up your first guitar, we offer personal lessons in many styles of acoustic and electric guitar, banjo, and mandolin.
-We cater to players at all levels, from beginners to advanced – anyone looking to improve technique and expand repertoire.
-Some of today's finest players have passed through our Lesson Center, including Jack Tottle, Russ Barenburg, Bela Fleck, and Orin Starr, all of whom supplemented their early careers with teaching gigs at TME.
+To help grow your abilities or maintain the thrill of picking up your first instrument, TME offers lessons for players of all levels in many styles of acoustic and electric guitar, banjo, and mandolin.
+Some of today's finest players have passed through our Lesson Center, including Jack Tottle, Russ Barenburg, Bela Fleck, and Orin Starr, all of whom supplemented their early careers with teaching gigs at TME!

 Martin Grosswendt is a multi-instrumentalist who has played, recorded and taught American traditional music for more than four decades.
 He is a master of finger style acoustic and electric blues and slide guitar, as well as old-time rhythm guitar and clawhammer banjo.
 Martin also teaches Cajun fiddle, dobro, and Cajun accordion.
 He has taught at music camps including WUMB's Summer Acoustic Music Week; Augusta Heritage Center's Blues and Swing Week; the Port Townsend Acoustic Blues Festival and Workshop; Puget Sound Guitar Workshop; Guitar Intensives; and at the Euro Blues Workshops in the U.K. Martin has been a customer at TME since the 1970s, and is proud to start teaching here.
 He is available here on Thursdays.